FAQs – Succot 5785

 Are children required to sit in the sukkah?

 Boys from the age of five or six years old, depending on maturity, are required to sit in the sukkah.
-One may give a child that has reached this age, food that is required to be eaten in the sukkah, even if the child might not eat in the sukkah.
-However, one may not tell the child that he must eat inside.
-Furthermore, if the child's father sees his son eating inside, he should tell him to eat in the sukkah.
+As the misvah of hinuch is incumbent upon the father, if he sees his son eating out of the sukkah, he should gently remind him to eat in the Sukkah.

 Can I travel to a place where I will not have a sukkah?